-C.E.S.P.
-7-8: Catastrophic Leave Bank Program
+CESP 7-8: Catastrophic Leave Bank Program

-Date Revised: 3-11-2013
+Date Revised: 3-20-2019

-II.
-General Information
+I. General Information

-The Act sets out certain guidelines with regard to who is eligible to contribute to the program, who is eligible to participate in the program, and under what terms participation may be accomplished.
+The Catastrophic Leave Bank Program assists eligible employees, after they have exhausted their earned sick leave, annual leave, holidays, and compensatory time, to manage medical emergencies, injuries and illnesses incurred by them or eligible family members.
+It may also be used by eligible employees for maternity purposes.
+These guidelines set out who is eligible to contribute to the program, who is eligible to participate in the program, and under what terms participation may be accomplished.
 The following definitions are provided for reference purposes.

 - Catastrophic Leave means paid leave which is transferred to a leave recipient from the U of A Cooperative Extension Service Catastrophic Leave Bank.
-Catastrophic leave may be granted in one hour increments.
+Catastrophic leave may be granted in one (1) hour increments.
 While a recipient is on catastrophic leave, he or she will continue to receive standard benefits, such as employer contributions to insurance and retirement.

 - Catastrophic Leave Bank (hereafter referred to as “the Bank”) means a pool of accrued annual and sick leave voluntarily donated by full-time, appointed employees which has been approved by the U of A Cooperative Extension Service for use by other employees.